ajLapid718/Affiliated/README.md

 ### Part IV (Pending Gist)
 - Associate players (follower) with players (followee) involving aliasing and a self-reference on the table of players in order to determine who follows who on Instagram

+# How To Boot This Up

+- Clone the code contained in this repository onto your machine
+- Run the command `npm install` in your terminal
+- Run the command `npm start` in your terminal
+- Make sure you have a database titled "affiliated" in your postgres database
+- Navigate to `http://localhost:1234` in your browser and test the various endpoints either through the address bar or with the Postman application